 If a child continues to make progress but their SEND remains significant, their provision is reviewed, new targets and provision are set and the review cycle repeats.
-At this point, it may be appropriate for the SENCO to seek further advice, support or intervention from outside agencies, and/or apply for additional funding (Higher Level Needs funding) from the Local Authority.
+At this point, it may be appropriate for the SENCO to seek

 If a pupil's lack of progress continues to be of significant concern the decision may be made to move the pupil to Stage 3 whereby a request for an Educational Health Care Plan (EHCP) may be made in conjunction with parents/carers.